acceleratedscience/open-ad-toolkit/README.md

 <br>

 <!-- description -->

-OpenAD is an open-source framework for molecular and materials discovery developed by IBM Research.
+Open Accelerated Discovery (aka OpenAD) is an open-source framework for molecular and materials discovery developed at IBM Research.

-The OpenAD client is accessible from a command line interface, Jupyter Notebook and an API.
+The OpenAD client is accessible from our command line interface, via Jupyter Notebook or our API.
 It provides unified access to a variety of tools and AI models for literature knowledge extraction, forward and retrosynthesis prediction, generative methods and property inference.
-You can train models on your own data as well as visualize and filter candidate molecules.
+OpenAD lets you train models on your own data, to then visualize and filter your candidate molecules.
 <!-- /description -->

 [Documentation](https://acceleratedscience.github.io/openad-docs/)